Generic Name: Deferiprone Tablets (de FER i prone)

-- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours of Ferriprox (deferiprone tablets).
+- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours before or 4 hours after this drug.

 - Use birth control that you can trust to prevent pregnancy while taking Ferriprox (deferiprone tablets) and for 6 months after stopping Ferriprox (deferiprone tablets).

 How is this medicine (Ferriprox) best taken?